apiel/zicBox/NOTE.md

 ## zicHost

-- TODO wavetable player as in granular it doesnt make sense

-- TODO try to make granular synth more versatile
-        - save patch setting in the .wav as meta data...?
+- TODO granular synth: save patch setting in the .wav as meta data...?

 - TODO tempo plugin, that would shalow midi clock in favour of custom clock